-How the virus is transmitted
+How HSV is transmitted

 The herpes simplex virus spreads between people, usually through contact with saliva or direct contact with a blister.
 The most infectious time is in the first few days when the blister is forming.
 Sometimes, people can pass the virus to others when they have no symptoms.
 This is because the virus may be lying dormant in the skin cells of the lips.

-How to avoid transmitting the virus
+How to avoid transmitting HSV

-- Drinking glasses or bottles
+- sharing drinking glasses or bottles

-- Towels or other personal items.
+- sharing towels or other personal items

-- Close contact (such as kissing and hugging) with newborn and young babies
+- close contact (such as kissing and hugging) with newborn and young babies

-- Kissing others
+- kissing others

-- Close contact with children with burns or eczema
+- close contact with children with burns or eczema

-- Close contact with people with suppressed immune systems.
+- close contact with people with suppressed immune systems.